kevinleedrum/mds/vuepress/components/selection-controls.md

 # Selection Controls

 Selection controls consist of checkboxes, radios, and switches.
+Also see [Toggle Buttons](/components/buttons.html#toggle-buttons).

 ## Checkboxes